Board of Directors

 Human Resources and Health & Safety Manager at Graphic Packaging International Canada, ULC.

-Sue has a BA from Queen’s University and a Certificate in Human Resource Management form Loyalist College coupled with 25 years of progressive Human Resources experience.
+Sue has a BA from Queen’s University and a Certificate in Human Resource Management from Loyalist College coupled with 25 years of progressive Human Resources experience.
 Sue has generalist experience in manufacturing sector as well as healthcare, education, and retail Human Resources.
 Additionally, she has an extensive specialty background in Health and Safety and Disability Management.
 She has kept busy upgrading her professional acumen by attending various seminars/training courses relating to HR and has started the Disability Management Certificate Program at the University of Guelph and the NIDMAR Program.

 Peter Ayres (Director)